sahil-rawat/sahil-rawat.github.io/_posts/2021-07-24-INTRO-TO-C-VIII.md

 If you want strings longer than 255 characters, option 1 requires at least two bytes to store the length.
 Whereas option 2 only requires one byte to terminate the string.
 So a bit of saving there.

-In C, a "string" is defined by two basic characteristics:
+In C, a “string” is defined by two basic characteristics:

 - A pointer to the first character in the string.
 - A zero-valued byte (or NULL character) somewhere in memory after the pointer that indicates the end of the string